Neginnn/mnav/README.md

 ##TODO
 - [ ] Implement theming
+- [ ] Implement Choice of whether to put the main menu button on the left or right side

 ##Notes
 You are free to modify the CSS and JS files to fit what you need to do.
 This is just a skeleton for you produce awesome apps in the future!